-Fire Department – Fire Prevention Division is responsible for enforcing the Florida Fire Prevention Code by providing plan review and inspection services.
-In order to ensure occupant safety and property protection, the Fire Department is involved in the majority of all Building Permits issued by the City.
+Fire Department – Fire Prevention Division is responsible for enforcing the Florida Fire Prevention Code by providing plan review and inspection services. o ensure occupant safety and property protection, the Fire Department is involved in most of all Building Permits issued by the City.
 This Division also issues permits for any work performed pertaining to fire protection systems.

 For more information please visit the Fire Prevention Department.

 Permitting and Inspection permit is the document that issues consent to move forward on a building project.
 Qualified professionals have examined the impact a project is likely to have on available resources and infrastructure.
 Roads, bridges, water, sewer and fire services are examples of the services a project may impact.